Ayyankhan101/MLFQ-Scheduling/docs/QUICKSTART.md

 ## First Time Setup

 ### What You Need
-- Any modern Linux system (I developed this on Ubuntu)
+- Any modern Linux system (developed on Ubuntu)
 - GCC with C++17 support (most recent versions work fine)
 - A web browser (Chrome, Firefox, Safari - anything modern)